 The toll service provider TSP is the party that provides the ETP service.
 It periodically determines the fee to be paid by each subscriber (vehicle) for his road usage.
-In this paper the distinction between TC and TSP is not always clearly made, since it is not so relevant for the protocol.
+In this paper we are often not very explicit about the difference between the TC and TSP, since the distinction is not so relevant for the protocol.

 An important information security objective shared by the TC and TSP is that subscribers are correctly charged for the road usage and can detect fraud.
-A specific security objective of the TC is that it should be able to validate that usage of its roads is correctly reflected in the payments of the TSP.
-We will call this financial integrity, from the perspective of either the TC or the TSP.
+A specific security objective of the TC is that he should be able to validate that usage of its roads is correctly reflected in the payments of the TSP.

-The on-board unit OBU is a satellite (GPS or Galileo) enabled device that will be attached to every vehicle subscribed to the ETP service.
-We assume that this device stores a pricing function $\mathcal{P}$ that takes as input a location l and a time t and outputs a price $p = \mathcal{P}(l,t)$ which corresponds to the toll price of the corresponding road at time t.
+The on board unit OBU is a satellite (GPS or Galileo) enabled device that will be attached to every vehicle subscribed to the ETP service.
+We assume that this device stores a pricing function \mathcal{P} that takes as input a location l and a time t and it outputs a price p which corresponds the toll price of the corresponding road at time t.
 Furthermore, the OBU must have a timing device which is reasonably in sync with the local time.
 It should also be able to occasionally communicate with the TSP in order to report usage and to update the pricing function (and a list of checkpoints that corresponds with the location of surveillance cameras, see below).

 Although the OBU should be reliable it is untrusted, from a systems perspective: subscribers may try to manipulate it, for instance via the power supply or via the satellite signals (shielding the device or feeding it false signals), in order to reduce the fee they need to pay.

 The secure element SE is a tamper resistant device, like a smartcard, which has a modest amount of non-volatile memory and processing power.
 This processing power must be enough to perform basic (public key) cryptographic operations.
 Typically, the secure element does not have its own power or clock.
 It is comparable to a SIM card in a mobile phone albeit with more cryptographic capabilities.
-The private key in the SE determines the cryptographic identity of the SE, and thus of the OBU in which it is embedded.

-2.1.
-Thin and fat OBU's
+2.1 Thin and Fat OBU's